GongT/baobao/standalone/7zip-bin-wrapper/docs/7zip-bin-wrapper.api.md

     execute(handleData: MessageHandler, handleStatus: ProgressHandler): ChildProcess;
 }

-// Warning: (ae-missing-release-tag) "LoggerStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoggerStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class LoggerStream extends Transform {